 Fighting Africa‘s Brain Drain

 The loss of qualified healthcare workers is threatening Africa‘s population.
-In a TV documentary and radio features, this project describes how German NGO’s are fighting against the current brain drain in Ghana and Cameroon.
+In a TV documentary and radio features, this project describes how German NGO’s are fighting against the current brain drain in Ghana.

 - €15,633 Budget in Euros

 - 3 Locations